Darkness4/fc2-live-dl-go/README.md

 ## Motivation

-Needed to be multiplatform, run on raspberry pi and be light.

-Also written for training.

-Business code maintenance may not planned for the long term.
-However, PRs are accepted and will be reviewed quickly.

-Bugs will be fixed when seen.
+Although [HoloArchivists/fc2-live-dl](https://github.com/HoloArchivists/fc2-live-dl) did most of the work, I wanted something lightweight that would run on a raspberry Pi.

+I could have built a Docker image for arm64 based on the [HoloArchivists/fc2-live-dl](https://github.com/HoloArchivists/fc2-live-dl) source code.

+However, I also wanted to be lightweight in terms of size, RAM and CPU usage.

+Therefore, I rewrote everything in Go.
+It was also a good way to train myself to use FFI.

 ## Differences and similarities between HoloArchivists/fc2-live-dl and this version

 Differences:

-- Re-written Go.
+- Rewritten Go.
-- Proper error handling.
+- Better error handling.
-- No priority queue for downloading, no multithread download.
-I tried a thread safe priority queue, but it was way too slow.
+- No priority queue for download, no multithreaded download.
+I tried a thread-safe priority queue, but it was way too slow.
 - Low CPU usage at runtime.
-- Uses libavformat over executing CLI commands on FFmpeg.
+- Uses FFmpeg C API rather than running CLI commands on FFmpeg.
+- Very light in size even with static binaries.
+- Minor fixes like graceful exit and crash recovery.
+- YAML/JSON config file.

 Similarities:

 - Business logic.
 The code follows a similar order with a similar configuration.
-This means that updates and fixes can be passed from one project to the other.
+This means that updates and fixes can be transferred from one project to another.

 ## Installation